 Even the most carefully prepared Operating Agreement should be reviewed regularly to ensure that it is current and reflects the plan for your business.
 Not keeping the Operating Agreement current could cause legal issues, such as having to deal with probate, should one of your members die or become incapacitated.

-At Law Office of Sativa Boatman-Sloan, LLC, we are well-versed in state law and can provide you with expertise to create and review your Operating Agreement for the basic requirements and ensure that the specific legal issues that impact your individual business are addressed.
+At 417 Business & Elder Law, we are well-versed in state law and can provide you with expertise to create and review your Operating Agreement for the basic requirements and ensure that the specific legal issues that impact your individual business are addressed.

 This article was also published in the printed version of the Volume 7 Issue 1 Apr 2021 Newsletter (PDF).